hantsy/jakartaee11-sandbox/docs/data.md

 ## WildFly

 WildFly has provided Jakarta Data as a preview feature since version 34.
-In the latest WildFly 37 preview, it has been updated to support Hibernate 7 and Jakarta Persistence 3.2.
+In the latest WildFly 37 preview, Jakarta Data support has been updated to align with Hibernate 7 and Jakarta Persistence 3.2.

-To use Jakarta Data in WildFly, you need to configure the `hibernate-processor` in the Maven compiler plugin.
+To use Jakarta Data in WildFly, configure the `hibernate-processor` in your Maven compiler plugin.
 This processes your `Repository` interfaces and generates implementation classes at compile time.

 ```xml
 <plugin>